 When storing green tomatoes for longer period, don't put banana(s) into the boxes - in fact, make few side holes that any released ethylene gas can exit the boxes.

 Few more notes:

 - Ethylene is very flammable gas, but few green tomatoes can't create any significant amount of it.
-However, some ventilation can be beneficial, especially if dehumidifier is available to keep humidity and moisture in check.
+However, some ventilation can be beneficial, especially if the dehumidifier is available to keep humidity and moisture in check.

 - windowsills look as great place for ripening, but they are not.
-Light is not required for ripening process, while light and heat lead to harder skin and often fruit rot.
+Light is not required for the ripening process, while light and heat lead to harder skin and often fruit rot.

 - tomatoes grown in pots and containers outside can be moved indoors as temperatures plummet.
-Just be aware of all the spores, bacteria and microbes that are also brought inside.
-However, if you have a small green house, tomatoes in the pots can be grown year long - outside during warmer months, inside during colder months.
+Just be aware of all the spores, bacteria, and microbes that are also brought inside.
+However, if you have a small greenhouse, tomatoes in the pots can be grown year long - outside during warmer months, inside during colder months.

 Long story short - green tomatoes can be stored indoors and ripen easily.
-They should be kept in a dry, cold area, positioned on a liquid absorbent material (cardboard is excellent material for this purpose).
+They should be kept in a dry, cold area, positioned on a liquid absorbent material (cardboard is an excellent material for this purpose).
 Higher temperatures and ethylene accelerate ripening process, while lower temperatures, drier air and ventilation slow down ripening process and prevent mold and tomato fruit rot.